w4Fan/mini-iot/README.md

 # Mini IoT Application
-No Tenant, No User, Only Device Access and Control<br>
+No Tenant, No User, No Business Logic and etc...<br>
+Only Device Access, Control and Metrics<br>
 For Learning Vert.x Use Only